AshampooSystems/boden/docs/docs/index.md

 # Build real native mobile apps using modern C++17 and Boden

-With Boden you can write your mobile apps in modern C++17 and compile 100% native Android and iOS apps from the same statically typed codebase.
-No need for scripting, no overhead introduced by additional VMs.
+Write your mobile apps in modern C++17 and compile 100% native Android and iOS apps from the same statically typed codebase.
+No need for scripting.
+No overhead introduced by virtual machines.
+Using Boden is straight forward:

 ```C++
 // MainViewController.cpp